 The team estimates the effort of items in the Product Backlog so the Product Owner can prioritize them before the next Sprint Planning Meeting.
 Large, vague items are split and clarified.
 New stories might be written by a subset of the team, in conjunction with the Product Owner and other stakeholders, before involving the entire team in estimation.

-This meeting lacks an official name, thus may also be called “Backlog Maintenance,” “Backlog Grooming,” “Backlog Estimation Meeting,” etc.
+This meeting lacks an official name and is not a formal Scrum Event.
+It is an ongoing activity which may also be called “Backlog Maintenance,” “Backlog Grooming,” “Backlog Estimation Meeting,” etc.

 Figure 4: Product Backlog